-13-14 (formerly 15-16).
+13-14. (formerly 15-16).
 Introduction to Modern Literature.

-3 credits Each semester A study of the type and thought of modern and contemporary literature.
+A study of the type and thought of modern and contemporary literature.
 Open as an elective to all students and as an alternative to English 17-18 for students in technical curricula.
 Not a substitute for English 17 or 18 for students entering B.A. work in a senior college.